honetools/formats/Service API.md

 It is possible that a manifest file has been uploaded to the server, but some of the referred resources are missing.
 The client can ask the server any time what resources it is missing.

-    GET /v1/apps/ZOyIygCyaOW6GjVnihtTFtIS9PNmskdyMlNKiuyjfzw%3D/manifest/missing_resources
+    GET /v1/apps/53551a31e9cb4e000027f3f8/manifest/missing_resources

 #### Response

- * `200 OK.` The list of missing resources is returned as a YAML array (the subtree of the manifest "themes" section).
+ * `200 OK.` The list of missing resources is returned as JSON object, with the key "missing_resources" whose value is an array of the missing resource dictionaries.
+The result is JSON because it’s not versioned/checksummed, it is just an ephemeral item based on the current state of the system.

     ```
-  - themes:
-    - default:
-      - values.yaml: VWUpRQ0GDLcorRT+a0wJsB1o0OU2M8CQeUSjmLAwvgg=
+    { "missing_resources": [
+      { "name": "values.yaml", "theme": "default", "checksum": "VWUpRQ0GDLcorRT+a0wJsB1o0OU2M8CQeUSjmLAwvgg=" },
+      { "name": "values.yaml", "theme": "anotherTheme", "checksum": "4T+wCx3LXFNdCEsPAgRFZtleO30tX0xeR4O0BlrNZx4=" }
+    ]}
     ```

-  The response can also be empty, indicating that all resources are represented on the server.
+ * `204 No Content`.
+All resources are correctly represented on the server.

- * `400 Bad Request.` The document was possibly malformed.
-The JSON error body contains more information.
-Response content type is application/json.